codingtherapist/webAccessibilityStudyGroup/README.md

 <h3> Where and When We Meet</h3>
 When:

-- September 14th - December 2023, once a week on Thursdays in between 3:30PM EST and 6pm EST.
+-  Starting January 18th, once a week on Thursdays in between 4PM EST and 630pm EST.
+-  The first 8 week study group covering Web Accessibility Fundamentals for the IAAP CPACC has finished, live stream recordings can be found on youtube at https://www.youtube.com/playlist?list=PLLsW30U_WCtctxoZz-lRF7O9wIcUl34g0

 Where: